phpinternalsbook/PHP-Internals-Book/Book/classes_objects/implementing_typed_arrays.rst

 store the zval of the buffer it operates on.
 And thirdly there has to be a member that can be used to access the buffer as different types.

-Additional out implementation will store the offset and length of the view.
+Additionally our implementation will store the offset and length of the view.
 Those are used to create views that don't use the entire buffer.
 E.g. ``new Int32Array($buffer, 18, 24)`` should create a view that starts 18 bytes into the buffer and contains a total of 24 elements.

 This is how the resulting structure could look like::